ubiqsecurity/ubiq-c-cpp/README.md

     The specified or default credentials could not be found or were incomplete
 * `-ENOMEM`:
     The system was unable to allocate memory from the heap
+* `-ENOSPC`, formerly `-EDQUOT`:
+    The encryption key has already been used the maximum number of times
 * `-EPROTO`:
     A response from the server was not understood.
 This is a problem with the library and should be reported.
+* `-ESRCH`, formerly `-EBADFD`:
+    The functions associated with a piecewise encryption or decryption have been called in an incorrect order

 Errors returned from external libraries are converted to `INT_MIN` where the failure is not specific or can't be converted to an error number.
 While it is